 Teasley, Alan.
 Reel Conversations: Reading Films with Young Adults.
 Portsmouth, NH: Heinemann, 1996.

 - For the past 32 years, Timothy Shea has been a teacher, teaching everything from preschool through graduate school in four countries and three states.
-He was a teacher with SIL for 13 years where he taught in Papua New Guinea and Indonesia.
-He earned a Ph.D. in English Education from The University of Virginia where his research examined the role of media literacy in developing print literacy with a population of gifted adolescents.
+He was a teacher with SIL for 13 years where he taught in Papua New Guinea and Indonesia and where he developed a love for exploring stories through film and media texts.
+This love led to his earning a Ph.D. in English Education from The University of Virginia where his research examined the role of media literacy in developing print literacy with a population of gifted adolescents.
+He was an Associate Professor of English at Millersville University for nine years where he taught courses in film, writing, and education and where he directed graduate, international, and drama-based pedagogy programs.
 He currently lives in Nairobi, Kenya with his wife and 3 children and where he is an Instructional Coach and teaches English at Rosslyn Academy.